GREATER & LESSER CAUCASUS

 All flights.
 Accommodation, transport and meals in Georgia.
 Services of your leaders.
 Please note; items of a personal nature including travel insurance, drinks and tips are not included.

 Minimum group size is 4 and the maximum is 15.
 Only two leaders will accompany a group of 8 or less.

 Our visit to the Greater Caucasus starts with three nights in the ski resort of Gudauri at the excellent Gelas Guesthouse.
 A small family run hotel with immaculate modern rooms, it is beautifully situated with unobstructed views over the deep valley below and across to high peaks.
 Over the Cross Pass we have two nights in the comfortable Stepantsminda Hotel in the area’s main settlement, the village of Kazbegi.
-In the Lesser Caucasus we have 3 nights in the Victoria Hotel in the ski resort at Bakuriani followed by two nights in the modern Lomsia Hotel in Akhaltsikhe close by the route up the Zekaris Pass.
+In the Lesser Caucasus we have 3 nights in the Victoria Hotel in the ski resort at Bakuriani followed by two nights in the Observatory Hotel high above the hot springs resort at Abastumani.
+Not only is this a comfortable hotel but if conditions permit we’ll be able to use the observatory’s telescopes for a close look at the moon and some of the planets.
 The first and last nights of the tour will be in the excellent Dolabauri Hotel in Tbilisi.
 The itinerary has details of the accommodation and walking on the Lagodekhi Extension.
 All rooms on the main tour have en suite facilities.

 UK return flights are from London Heathrow, Edinburgh, Birmingham or Manchester to Tbilisi, via Istanbul.
 Other indirect routes from regional UK Airports* are available.

 Very variable.
 A mixture of warm sunny weather, cool showery weather and even cold snowy weather in the higher parts of these mountains.
 Any of the three could predominate though prolonged snow is rare in May.